Star10-Yuma/WAD-12B-Group-Project/README.md

 ## GameOasis Web Application:

-     -This is a web application that is an e-commerce web application that specialises in selling consoles and video-games in a quick and simply way.
+- This is a web application that is an e-commerce web application that specialises in selling consoles and video-games in a quick and simply way.